fab199/AAad/README.md

-`This Project Involves 3 steps which is: 1.Setup of The App stack 2.Containerization of microservice App and 3.Deployment of the microservice App on Kubernetes Cluster`
+`This Project Involves 3 steps which is: 1.Setup of The App stack 2.Containerization of microservice App using DOcker and 3.Deployment of the microservice App on Kubernetes Cluster`

 <h2>STEP 1: SETUP OF THE MICROSERVICE APP STACK(VPROFILE)</h2>